Learn / Issue Areas

 We are calling on Congress to remove policy barriers that prevent service members and their families from accessing food assistance.
 Specifically, Congress should:

-• Expand eligibility for the Basic Needs Allowance (BNA) for military families by including language in the fiscal year 2024 National Defense Authorization Act (NDAA) to exclude the Basic Allowance for Housing from the BNA eligibility calculation.
-This change would dramatically increase access to the BNA while also boosting monthly benefit levels for some families already enrolled.
-If Congress makes this change, more than 20,000 additional service members would be eligible for the BNA, according to one estimate.vi
+• Expand eligibility for the Basic Needs Allowance (BNA) for military families by including language in the fiscal year 2025 (FY25) National Defense Authorization Act (NDAA) to exclude the Basic Allowance for Housing from the BNA eligibility calculation.
+This adjustment would significantly increase access to the BNA and raise monthly benefit levels for some families already enrolled.
+According to one estimate, this change would make more than 20,000 additional service members eligible for the BNA.vi

-• Expand eligibility for SNAP by passing the bipartisan Military Family Nutrition Access Act sponsored by Sens.
+• Expand SNAP eligibility by passing the bipartisan Military Family Nutrition Access Act sponsored by Sens.
 Tammy Duckworth, D-Ill., and Lisa Murkowski, R-Alaska.
-Lawmakers could pass the bill as part of the next farm bill or as standalone legislation.
+Lawmakers could include this bill as part of the next farm bill or pass it as standalone legislation.
 This bill will help more service members access SNAP benefits by excluding the Basic Allowance for Housing from the gross income calculation for SNAP eligibility.

 Resources